|

 * The words Accredited Genealogist and its acronym, AG, are a registered accreditation mark of the International Commission for the Accreditation of Professional Genealogists℠, used under license by accredited genealogists after periodic evaluation.

-** The words Certified Genealogist and its acronym, CG, are a registered certification mark, and the designations Certified Genealogical Lecturer and its acronym, CGL, are service marks of the Board for Certification of Genealogists®, used under license by board certificants after periodic evaluation.
+** The words Certified Genealogist and its acronym, CG, are a registered certification mark of the Board for Certification of Genealogists®.
+Also, the designations Certified Genealogical Lecturer and its acronym, CGL, and Certified Genetic Genealogist and its acronym, CGG, are service marks of the Board for Certification of Genealogists®.
+All are used under license by board certificants after periodic evaluation.